Wednesday, 30 July 2025

 Between our last milestone and this,

-As we mosey over an old blue bridge.
+As we mosey over a high blue bridge.

 You are free to go anywhere